photos-network/core/SECURITY.md

 - **Public key**: https://keys.openpgp.org/search?q=security@photos.network

+It is also possible to report it via the [Github security page](https://github.com/photos-network/core/security)

 Please do not make vulnerabilities public without notifying us and giving us at least 4 weeks to respond.

 If you are going to write about Photos.network’s security, please get in touch, so we can make sure that all claims are correct.